Meet Our Accountability Circle...

 Clarence continues to engage with his community through land-based teaching and healing as an Indigenous Community Educator, public speaking and facilitating groups to encourage healing.
 Clarence says, “It is said that Mother Earth has all the medicines for every disease there is.
 Indigenous peoples of Turtle Island are land-based people.
 They have received teachings from the animals.
 Their creation stories are about Mother Earth, and it’s said that you can go anywhere on Turtle Island and find the medicine you need.
 Understanding land-based philosophies help us become better connected and feed our spirits”.

-and the visionary behind Crow Shield Lodge which is a place for reconciliation, land-based teaching and healing.
+Clarence is the first full-time staff person and the visionary behind Crow Shield Lodge which is a place for reconciliation, land-based teaching and healing.

 Nicole Robinson